Patti Bao

 with Darren Gergle

 Understanding the relationship between visual context and language use is critical for developing multimodal interfaces that support natural forms of interaction.
 In these studies, we isolate one component of visual context - the physical size of the visual display - and examine its influence on spoken linguistic expressions.
 Results suggest that even subtle differences in technological factors, such as display size, can affect how people perceive and interact with visual information.
-I hope to use the findings of this work to inform the design of interfaces across multiple devices.
+Such findings could inform the design of interfaces across multiple devices.